 Since the expansion of fiber optics is expensive and therefore progressing rather slowly, private DSL connections have been allowed to be shared with neighbors.

 Therefore, when booking a room at a casa particular, ask your hosts if they have private internet access.
 Since these hosts are usually making much more money than Cubans who don’t work with tourists, they are also among the first customers.

 Here, too, you access the internet through the same WiFi hotspots, and billing is based on time units and not on volume.

 On December 6, 2018, the 3G-based mobile internet went into operation nationwide.
 More than 2.5 million Cubans use the offer, which means that the rush to the formerly heavily frequented WiFi hotspots has decreased significantly.

-Good news for visitors, since instead of the expensive roaming fees you can simply buy a Cuban SIM card.
+The good news for visitors is that instead of the expensive roaming fees you can simply buy a Cuban SIM card.
 It is available in every ETECSA branch.
 Obviously, you need to show your passport.

 It costs 40 CUC and includes a 10 CUC credit.
 The card can be topped up with coupons and via online portals.

 However, like everywhere else, more and more public places like restaurants and bars are now offering WiFi access.

 How to Get Along